 If you wish to seek for the degree in doctoral level, tuition fees are not charged as of 2020, regardless of your nationality.

 You have a large varieties of options for scholarship programme as well.

 For more info, https://studyinfo.fi/wp2/en/higher-education/tuition-fees/

-It is said monthly living expenses for students are around €700 – €900 including food, accommodation, travel, insurance, etc. It can vary depending on where you live and your personal living habits.
+It is said monthly living expenses for students are around €700 – €900 including food, accommodation, travel, insurance, etc. They can, however, vary a lot depending on where you live as well as your personal living habits.